Essential Updates for 2024-25

 Self-employed individuals must implement proactive tax management strategies through quarterly estimated payments.

-The Internal Revenue Service establishes specific due dates for these payments:
+The Internal Revenue Service establishes specific tax deadlines for these payments:

 April 15: First quarter